lucasleandro1805/CPU-Rasterizer/README.md

 ![](https://github.com/lucasleandro1805/CPU-Rasterizer/blob/master/images/showcase.gif)

 <p>
-An OpenGL-like triangle rasterizer designed to run on the CPU only, with support for Vertex & Fragment Shaders.
+An OpenGL-like triangle rasterizer designed to run on the CPU only, with support for Vertex & Fragment Shaders.<br>

 Features:<br>
 -It has the same nomenclature as OpenGL.<br>